-Peepal tree or Pipal (Ficus Religiosa) is considered to be one of the most sacred trees in our Hindu culture for ages.
+The peepal tree or Pipal (Ficus Religiosa) is considered to be one of the most sacred trees in our Hindu culture for ages.
 Even Jains and Buddhists worship the Peepal tree.
 Since ancient times it is said that when there is no hope left for a particular thing or output you expect is not attained, then peepal tree can come to your rescue.
 All your worries can flush away if you make offerings to the tree and perform certain rituals.

 How does it look

 It’s a large semi-evergreen tree with a heavy and wide trunk.
 The tree can grow up to 30 meters (98 ft).
 It has light gray bark that is smooth and peels in patches.
 The leaves are long and are heart-shaped with tapering tips.
-It produces fruits which look like small balls and is purple when ripe.
+It produces fruits that look like small balls and is purple when ripe.

 Where is it found

-You can find this in the Indian subcontinent, south-west China and Indochina.
+You can find this in the Indian subcontinent, southwest China and Indochina.
 Mostly because the atmospheric conditions in these places favor its growth.

 - In the Bhagavad Gita, Krishna says, “I am the Peepal tree(ashvattha) among the trees.
 Hence people consider it to be Lord Vishnu.